words Al Woods

 If you asked a group of people how their sleep was last night, chances are at least one person would tell you that it wasn’t very good.
 In America alone, 35.3 percent of adults report getting under seven hours of sleep in a day, when the average adult needs seven to nine hours each night.

-Getting a good night’s sleep is essential to our physical and mental health, and for us to be productive the following day.
+According to insideBedroom.com getting a good night’s sleep is essential to our physical and mental health, and for us to be productive the following day.
 Sleep deprivation causes a variety of symptoms, including drowsiness, impaired memory, and can even increase the risk of developing a mental illness.

 How can you improve your quality of sleep to feel healthier?
 We have five simple tricks to get you started on achieving the recommended hours of sleep each night.